hashicorp/vault-client-go/docs/PkiIssuersGenerateIntermediateRequest.md

 ## Methods

-### NewPKIIssuersGenerateIntermediateRequest
+### NewPkiIssuersGenerateIntermediateRequest

-`func NewPKIIssuersGenerateIntermediateRequest() *PKIIssuersGenerateIntermediateRequest`
+`func NewPkiIssuersGenerateIntermediateRequest() *PkiIssuersGenerateIntermediateRequest`

-NewPKIIssuersGenerateIntermediateRequest instantiates a new PKIIssuersGenerateIntermediateRequest object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewPkiIssuersGenerateIntermediateRequest instantiates a new PkiIssuersGenerateIntermediateRequest object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed

-### NewPKIIssuersGenerateIntermediateRequestWithDefaults
+### NewPkiIssuersGenerateIntermediateRequestWithDefaults

-`func NewPKIIssuersGenerateIntermediateRequestWithDefaults() *PKIIssuersGenerateIntermediateRequest`
+`func NewPkiIssuersGenerateIntermediateRequestWithDefaults() *PkiIssuersGenerateIntermediateRequest`

-NewPKIIssuersGenerateIntermediateRequestWithDefaults instantiates a new PKIIssuersGenerateIntermediateRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewPkiIssuersGenerateIntermediateRequestWithDefaults instantiates a new PkiIssuersGenerateIntermediateRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

 ### GetAddBasicConstraints

-`func (o *PKIIssuersGenerateIntermediateRequest) GetAddBasicConstraints() bool`
+`func (o *PkiIssuersGenerateIntermediateRequest) GetAddBasicConstraints() bool`

 GetAddBasicConstraints returns the AddBasicConstraints field if non-nil, zero value otherwise.

 ### GetAddBasicConstraintsOk

-`func (o *PKIIssuersGenerateIntermediateRequest) GetAddBasicConstraintsOk() (*bool, bool)`
+`func (o *PkiIssuersGenerateIntermediateRequest) GetAddBasicConstraintsOk() (*bool, bool)`

 GetAddBasicConstraintsOk returns a tuple with the AddBasicConstraints field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetAddBasicConstraints

-`func (o *PKIIssuersGenerateIntermediateRequest) SetAddBasicConstraints(v bool)`
+`func (o *PkiIssuersGenerateIntermediateRequest) SetAddBasicConstraints(v bool)`

 SetAddBasicConstraints sets AddBasicConstraints field to given value.

 ### HasAddBasicConstraints

-`func (o *PKIIssuersGenerateIntermediateRequest) HasAddBasicConstraints() bool`
+`func (o *PkiIssuersGenerateIntermediateRequest) HasAddBasicConstraints() bool`

 HasAddBasicConstraints returns a boolean if a field has been set.